AnalyticalAnts/Contoso-Machine-Learning-Generator/README.md

    - or [Download ZIP](https://github.com/AnalyticalAnts/Contoso-Machine-Learning-Generator/archive/refs/heads/main.zip) from Github
 2. Update 'USER PARAMETERS' found in the 'Contoso Machine Learning Generator.ipynb'
 3. Press 'Run All' (visual studio code or your choice editor)
-4. Files are loaded in the 'ModifiedFiles' folder
+4. Files are loaded in the 'Modified Files' folder

 A simple overview can be found here: [Youtube Tutorial](hyperlink)